erg55/Simon-lab-workshop/README.md

 grep -A N CONTIGNAME contigs.fasta
 ```

-You can blast this online against the nr database in order to better confirm what exactly it is.
+You can blast this online against the (nr database)[https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome] in order to better confirm what exactly it is.

-Ok lets try and find the whole mitochondrion.
-Copy the file from my folder.
+Ok lets try and find the whole mitochondrion searching in amino acid space.
+Copy the file from my folder first:

 ```
-cp xx
+cp xx .
 tblastx -query mito.fas -db contigs.fasta -outfmt 6 -evalue 1e-50 -out mito.res
 ```
+Hmm looks like several contigs?
+It would be tedious to pull them all out using grep.
+Lets' try this custom script that outputs them into a result.fas file.
+You can also specify a stricter evalue cutoff if you need to.

 module load python/2.7.8
 python ~/ericblparser.py mito.res .
 1